AgileArtificialIntelligence/AgileArtificialIntelligence.github.io/book/03-Neuron/03-chapter3.markdown

 	package: 'NeuralNetwork'
 ```

-An activation function object has two main responsibilities: computing (i) the activation value and (ii) the transfer derivative.
-This transfer derivative is an essential piece of the the backpropagation learning algorithm, but we will go into detail later on.
+An activation function object has two main responsibilities, computing (i) the activation value and (ii) the transfer derivative.
+This transfer derivative is an essential piece of the backpropagation learning algorithm.
+Implementation of the backpropagation is given in this chapter, while the theoretical background is given in Chapter 5.

 We define the following two abstract methods:
 ```Smalltalk